Dizzy611/DancingMadFF6/README.md

 # Prepack Note #

 Prepacks include two IPS files, ff3msu.ips and ff3msu-alloptions.ips.
-The latter includes a music playing menu as well as the cut songs restoration patch and the patch for the music player menu to play the cut songs.
+The latter includes a music playing menu contributed by m as well as the cut songs restoration patch and the patch for the music player menu to play the cut songs.
+Credit to madsiur and qwertymodo for these options.
 This is the only difference between these two IPS files.

 # Dancing Mad FF6 MSU-1 Music Replacer #